The CMP Group carries out research across a broad range of fundamental and applied problems in solid state physics and materials science.

 - The Midlands Physics Alliance Graduate School provides collaborative training for PhD students across the Universities of Birmingham, Bristol, Keele, Leicester, Loughborough, Nottingham, Nottingham Trent and Warwick.

 - The Science City Research Alliance, between Birmingham and Warwick Universities, has provided a substantial investment in joint equipment and research infrastructure.
-A new, purpose built, facility now houses state-of-the-art analytical equipment and research fellows, which significantly benefits the Department's research and buisness links.
+A new, purpose built, facility now houses state-of-the-art analytical equipment and research fellows, which significantly benefits the Department's research and business links.

 For more information on the research conducted in the department, see also our Research Committee webpages.